brnt-toast/brnt-toast/README.md

-# NTS: Find and Patch Bugs ..
-Send a Pull ..
+# Find and Patch Bugs ..
 No Matter How Hard
+## .:.
+"Hustler" .:.
+"Hacker" .:.

 <!--
 **brnt-toast/brnt-toast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.